MADONNARI ARTS FESTIVAL 2017

 AWARDS.
-In lieu of stipends, prizes will be awarded this year in two categories, Classical and Contemporary.
+Prizes will be awarded this year in two categories, Classical and Contemporary.
 In each category, a $1,000 CASH PRIZE WILL BE AWARDED TO THE BEST WORK !
 Second and Third places will win $500 and $350, respectively.
 A People’s Choice cash prize of $250 will also be awarded.
 Festival attendees’ submissions will determine the people’s choice winner.
 Additionally, this year we will award a $250 cash prize to the winning high school submission to be shared by the student and the school’s art department.

 CALL FOR ENTRY.
-We invite artists to create a 10’ square chalk painting on Little Italy’s South High and Fawn Streets for the three event days (September 8-10).
+We invite artists to create a 10’ square chalk painting on Little Italy’s South High Street for the three event days (September 8-10).
 The street will come alive as it is transformed into fine works of art.
 The theme of the art is Freedom.

-Festival hours are Friday, Saturday and Sunday from 11am -10pm.
+Festival hours are Friday 5pm-10pm, and Saturday and Sunday from 11am -10pm.
 The artists will receive complimentary lunch/dinner from the Little Italy restaurants.
 This year, artists may also exhibit their art for sale in the area surrounding their street painting.